-The Board shall elect an audit committee, a risk committee and a remuneration committee.
+The Board shall elect an audit committee, a risk committee and an organisation- and remuneration committee.
 In addition, the Board may appoint other select committees to contribute to improving the Board’s preparations for its meetings.
 It is the Board as a whole that is responsible for the decisions it makes.
 The select committees are thus not delegated power of decision by the Board but are select committees that prepare matters for consideration by the Board.
 All necessary and material information shall therefore be presented to the whole Board, which shall consider the matters the select committee has prepared.

 The select committees shall keep minutes of their meetings, and the minutes shall be presented to the Board at the next board meeting.